-Eufinger teaches that "[t]he well-rounded shaped and the sweeping curve" of the reference model is used to obtain the shape "of the endoprosthesis to be produced."
+FIG. 5 and FIG. 6 illustrate, that when the 3D renderings of the actual model and reference model are superimposed on the computer screen, the reference model 14 (red) surrounds the atrophied surface of the jaw (green), as well as the undercut 13 and bone canal exit 12a.
+Eufinger teaches that "[t]he well-rounded shape and the sweeping curve" of the reference model is used to obtain the shape "of the endoprosthesis to be produced."
 EX-1008 6:5-8.
-A POSA therefore understood that the reference model is a representation of the desired shape of the external surface of the implant to be created and, thus, is a "template" representing "a normative shape of an anatomical surface of the target tissue."
-EX-1003 ¶145.
+A POSA therefore understood that the reference model is a representation of the desired shape to be created and, thus, is a template that is superimposed on the rendered surface of the tissue of the actual model surrounding the target tissue of interest (as shown in FIG. 5 and FIG. 6).
+EX-1003 ¶154.